AntoineBugs/nomen-summon/README.md

 ---

-## Dependencies
+## Requirements
-Apart from the standard Python 3 library, this package works with the following set of dependencies (the versions are as I have them installed on my computer as of my last tests on the program):
+Apart from the standard Python 3 library, this package works with the following set of requirements (the versions are as I have them installed on my computer as of my last tests on the program):
 - scipy (1.4.1)
 - Unidecode (1.1.1)